Browse the knowledge base

 Forward a known good email manually (Forward button in your inbox, paste the address, send).
 If that arrives in the Activity log, your auto-forwarding rule is the issue (not the address, not us).
 If the manual forward also doesn't arrive, the address is wrong or our side has a problem.

-Step 3 — if the email is rejected
+Step 3 — if the email was skipped

-email.attachment_rejected_format Attachment wasn't PDF/JPG/PNG/HEIC Different attachment, or convert to a supported format.
+Unsupported attachment format Attachment wasn't PDF/JPG/PNG/HEIC Convert to a supported format and re-forward.
 See supported file types.

-email.attachment_rejected_size Attachment over 20 MB Compress, split, or re-export at lower resolution.
+Attachment over 20 MB Per-attachment size cap Compress, split, or re-export at lower resolution, then re-forward.

-email.quota_exceeded Account at monthly document limit Upgrade or wait for the 1st-of-month reset.
+Monthly document limit reached Your plan's quota is used up; the owner gets a notification Upgrade or wait for the reset, then re-forward.
 See understanding your document counter.

 Step 4 — if direct OAuth sync (Gmail/Outlook) stopped